geopython/demo.pygeoapi.io/README.md

 ## Start stop services

-All services can be started/stopped as a Ubuntu system service `pygeoapi` as well.
+All services can be started/stopped as a Ubuntu system service named `pygeoapi` as well.
 Login as admin user and issue:

 ```